vacp2p/roadmap/content/acz/ift/de-mls-poc-2024q4.md

   - "acz"
   - "ift"
 draft: false
-description: "Implementing testnet of the-mls by extending the previous poc and developing corresponding RFC"
+description: "Implementation of a de-mls testned, extending the previous poc and writing the corresponding RFC"

 ---

 `vac:acz:ift:de-mls-poc-2024q4`

+Implementation of a de-mls testned, extending the previous poc and writing the corresponding RFC
 ## Description

 de-mls is a decentralized scalable E2EE secure group messaging with Ethereum authentication.